aelzenaar/ncea-notes/unibooks.md

 My favourite multi-dimensional calculus book, is, in fact:

  * Lynn Loomis and Shlomo Sternberg, _Advanced Calculus_.
 This book started off as notes for the legendary Math 55 at Harvard (a first year course!);
-   it starts off with a recap of linear algebra, and ends up around 500 pages later with a very nice approach to differential forms.
+   it starts off with a recap of linear algebra (really one of the best `second courses in linear algebra' I've looked at), and ends up around 500 pages later with a very nice approach to differential forms.
 This is my favourite calculus text of all time, but it is probably a little too much for students in first year!
-(Or even students who have completed 253, to be honest... perhaps 255 is enough preparation?
-The preface recommends baby Spivak as prep.)
+(Or even students who have completed 253 to be honest... perhaps 255 is enough preparation?
+The preface recommends baby
+   Spivak as prep, so maybe 332 is the best prerequisite course.)
 Highlights include a rigorous (and clear) treatment of infinitesimal functions and differentials, and a final chapter on applications to theoretical physics.
 The exposition tries to explain a great deal of the 'philosophy of doing mathematics', which I quite like - see, for example, the chapter on uniformity and compactness.
 (515.8 L86)

 ### Linear Algebra (253/255)